-This soup is so flavorful and it only takes a few minutes to prep for the slow cooker!
+This Slow Cooker Tuscan Sausage Tortellini Soup is so flavorful and it only takes a few minutes to prep for the slow cooker!

 I made this as part of a Casual Italian Buffet.
 It is a great choice because you can fix it well ahead in just a few minutes.
 You can make with many canned ingredients you may have in your pantry at any time such as – canned tomatoes, canned cannelini beans, chicken and beef broth.
 You know those double packs of Olivieri tortellini?
 They have quite a long Best Before date usually so I tend to have a pack in my fridge.
 I also freeze them and just pull them out as needed.
 That’s me… Queen of the Freezer!

 I actually used a combination of 2 cups each of my homemade Chicken Bone Broth and Veal Stock ‘cuz if you follow any of my recipes you know I love to keep frozen stocks in my freezer too!
 Then I made up the rest with 4 cups of store bought chicken stock.
 Just use the best quality stock you can get a hold of!